 A Brief History of the Marque

-Argyll were motorcycles produced circa 1913 who produced a limited number of machines at an address in Stoke, Coventry, and were an early used of JAP engines.
+A limited number of motorcycles were produced under the Argyle marque around 1913 at an address in Stoke, Coventry, and were an early adopter of JAP engines.
 Typical of the era, they had Druid-style forks, upright engine installation and belt drive.

 Argyle were motorcycles built before World War I.

-The company was located in Argyle Street, Birkenhead.
+The company was located in Argyle Street, Birkenhead (Liverpool).
 They built a few very basic and primitive machines.
 They were probably dealers who based their machines on heavy-duty cycle frames with the engine hung from it, with belt drive to the rear wheel.